-The interviewers want to know whether you have efficient computer skills and have experience of working with software packages.
+The interviewers want to know whether you have efficient computer skills and have experience working with software packages.
 Tell frankly about what computer skills you possess, the software you are comfortable working with, and the areas you excel at.
 You may also mention that you can learn any accountancy-related new software quite easily while working.

-“I am quite efficient in working with MS Office and can comfortably work especially in MS Word and Excel.
+“I am efficient in working with MS Office and can comfortably work especially in MS Word and Excel.
 But, if I have to deal with any new accounts-related software at work, I can assure you that I will learn it very soon within a few days.
 I am quite fast at learning new computer skills.”

 17. How Would You Ensure That The Court Records Remain Up-to-date?

 The interviewers want to test your organizational skills by knowing how you always plan to keep the court records updated.

 “I always try to maintain records from time to time by checking whether all information is up-to-date.
 I do not like to keep such things pending for long as it hampers the record-keeping.
 Therefore, I update records at very short intervals and keep a check on everything to be doubly sure.”